vladkpod/KeyloggerProject/readme.md

 Contributions to this project are welcome.
 If you find any issues or want to add new features, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to modify and distribute the code as per the terms of the license.